 Sunny’s summer vacation is spending time with her grandfather at his retirement home.
 (Not exactly her idea of fun.)
 Luckily, she meets the caretaker’s son, Buzz, and as their friendship and love of comic books develop, she also starts to deal with the real reason she’s there — her brother’s drug use.
 Well-written and an enjoyable narrative.

-This popular graphic novel series tells about two siblings trying to save their mom in an underground world of elves, demons, robots, and talking animals.
-Oh, and there’s an amulet, too!
+This popular graphic novel series for kids tells about two siblings trying to save their mom in an underground world of elves, demons, robots, and talking animals.

 Roller Girl by Victoria Jamieson (ages 9 – 12)

 Roller Girl shows the struggles of friendship and finding your place in the world as Astrid works hard to become a better roller derby skater, reconcile her ending friendship with her best friend, and develop a new one.
 (I recommend going to a roller derby event with your kids to help them know more about this cool sport for girls — it’s such a blast and would be helpful for reading this book, but not essential.)
 Well-written and relatable.

 Hera: The Goddess and her Glory by George O’Conner (ages 8 – 12)